1elmomento/julia-essentials/Code/001_Variables/README.md

 # Variables
-In this blog post I start with variables in Julia and Python.
+In this section we explore the variables in Julia programming language.
+The variables and codes are define inline in `README.md` file but you can also see the full examples of the variables in `Main.jl` file.

 ## Variable Names: